 Location: Siem Reap / Angkor Wat - Continue your explorations of the Angkor complex.
 You may like to spend just the morning making further discoveries here and save your afternoon for an optional activity elsewhere.
 Keen adventurers can take the Angkor zip-line adventure which gives an amazing birds-eye view of the rainforest, not to mention an adrenaline rush.

 Day - 8

-Location: Bangkok - It's a long drive by private bus from Siem Reap to Bangkok (approx. 10 hours including two border crossings and lunch).
-You will exit Cambodia at Poipet and enter Thailand at Aranyaprathet.
-Your leader will be on hand to assist with border crossing procedures.
+Location: Bangkok - It's a long drive by private minibus from Siem Reap to Bangkok (approximately 10 hours including border crossings and lunch).
 Arrive in Thailand's bustling capital and take in this exciting world of tuk tuks, khlong boats, and street vendors serving up delicious Thai food.
 Perhaps head out to sample some local specialties as a final farewell with your fellow travellers.

 Day - 9